kevinolega/callcentertrainingtips/_posts/2019-05-27-pronunciation-hell.md

 Reefer does not rime with deafer,
 Feoffer does, and zephyr, heifer.
 Dull, bull, Geoffrey, George, ate, late,
-Hint, pint, Senate, but sedate.
+Hint, pint, senate, but sedate.
 Scenic, Arabic, Pacific,
 Science, conscience, scientific,
 Tour, but our and succour, four,